jacowci61/ARIMA_Forecast/README.md

 ![image](https://github.com/user-attachments/assets/c8807583-fc58-4e49-9870-5ca559051571)
 - to obtain real value, excel function 'rounddown()' can be used to extract integer part of a number (e.g 1.7 -> 1)
 - non-positive values can be replaced with zeroes
-## Time
-## Accuracy of prediction
-Based on source of 3777 values, there was 2081 exact value matches of forecasted value and real value os sales for that month, resulting in 55.10% accuracy of exact value matches